-‘Bold and Beautiful’ Spoilers: Will Thomas Forgive Sally For Stealing Designs?
+‘Bold And Beautiful’ Spoilers: Will Thomas Forgive Sally For Stealing Designs?

 According to Celeb Dirty Laundry, Shirley (Patrika Darbo) reminds Sally that she has to remain focused on Spectra and cannot allow Thomas to derail her progress.
 Bold and Beautiful spoilers suggest that Sally has a rough time doing that because as much as she’d like to deny it, she has fallen for Thomas.
 Even so, she will focus her attention on her family’s business and will come up with a solid plan to save the company.

 Bold and Beautiful spoilers reveal that Sally isn’t completely sure she wants to use FC designs.
-She feels conflicted about it because she doesn’t want to steal Thomas’s designs.
+She feels conflicted about it because she doesn’t want to steal Thomas’ designs.
 It is a decision that causes Sally to doubt her plan.

 During the Australian trip, Sally connected with Thomas on a level that she wasn’t expecting.
 She could see her relationship with him going somewhere and doesn’t want to do anything that may hurt or upset him.
-Bold and the Beautiful spoilers suggests that Sally worries that copying FC designs may end her short-lived romance with him.
+Bold and Beautiful spoilers suggests that Sally worries that copying FC designs may end her short-lived romance with him.

 Sally knows that without the FC designs, the chances of Spectra becoming a player in the fashion world is slim.
 She needs the drawings, but using them will compromise her relationship with Thomas.
 Bold and Beautiful spoilers indicate that Sally will proceed with using the drawings but won’t feel good about it.